| Platform | Plan |

 Use Last Order Date as the filter attribute, set the operator to less than, and set the time frame to 30 days.

-- Placed more than 5 orders
+You may also define VIP customers as those who:- Placed more than 5 orders

 - Referred more than 3 friends